MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 You should run `pod repo update` to update the spec repo, and try `react-native link` again.
 For more information of CocoaPods commands, please see [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).

-## How to update React Native SDK to the lastest version
+## How to update React Native SDK to the latest version

 If you have already integrated our SDK into your application and want to upgrade to a newer version of the sdk, plesae follow the following steps to upgrade: